hybridsjs/hybrids/docs/store/usage.md

 ### Enumerable

-For the enumerable model definition, the `id` must be set (except the draft mode), either by the property name or a function.
+For the enumerable model definition, the `id` must be set (except the draft mode) by the property name or a function.

 ```javascript
 import { User, SearchResult }  from "./models.js";